 Land supply and growth challenges in South East Queensland

-The majority of new growth in SEQ will be accommodated in existing urban areas.
-It will be delivered by well-designed communities that provide a diversity of housing choices, focused in and around centres, employment areas and along reliable high-frequency public transport corridors that connect them.
+Population and employment growth in SEQ will be accommodated in existing urban and new growth areas.
+It will be delivered in well-designed communities that provide a diversity of housing choices, focused in and around centres, employment areas and along reliable high-frequency public transport corridors that connect them.

 Overseas migration, which was the major component of growth in the state, has diminished as a result of the pandemic.
 This is expected to be the case until at least the end of 2022.